IlkaUMR/IlkaUMR/README.md

 - 👋 Hi, I’m @IlkaUMR
 - 👀 I’m interested in multimedia and DVD solutions.
 - 🌱 I’m currently learning how to creat or copy my own UHD Disks.
-- 📫 How to reach me: luluna@dvdfab.at
+- 📫 How to reach me: https://dvdfab.at/contact.htm

 <!---